4dn-dcic/tibanna/docs/monitoring.rst

 On the instance, one can check the following, for example.

+For CWL,

 - ``/data1/input/`` : input files
 - ``/data1/tmp*`` : temp/intermediate files (need sudo access)
 - ``/data1/output/`` : output files (need sudo access)
+- ``top`` : to see what processes are running and how much cpu/memory is being used
+- ``ps -fe`` : to see what processes are running, in more detail

+For WDL,

+- ``/data1/input/`` : input files
+- ``/data1/wdl/cromwell-execution/*`` : temp/intermediate files, output files and logs
 - ``top`` : to see what processes are running and how much cpu/memory is being used
 - ``ps -fe`` : to see what processes are running, in more detail

 Console